Madhu-Mitra/tensorflow/README.md

 # tensorflow

-This has practise code for linear regression on breast cancer data and ANN on MNIST data
+This has  code for linear regression on breast cancer data and ANN on MNIST data